4coder-archive/4coder/README.txt

 -----------------------------------------------------
 INSTRUCTIONS FOR USE
 -----------------------------------------------------

+****Changes in 4.0.3****
+4coder now uses 0% CPU when you are not using it.

+There is a scrollbar on files now.
+(It is not the nicest scrollbar to use in the world, but the real purpose it serves is to indicate where in a file you are.
+I imagine most scrolling will still happen with the wheel or cursor navigation.)

+File lists are now arrow navigatable and scrollable... these two systems do no work together very well yet.

+Color adjusting is possible again, but the UI is heavily downgraded from the fancieness of the old system.

+While editing:
+alt + Z: execute command line with the same output buffer and same command as in the previous use of "alt + z".

 ****Changes in 4.0.2****
 The previous file limit of 128 has been raised to something over 8 million.